 In the late 19th century many people migrated to Southern California for the sake of their health.
 The climate was believed to heal or at least improve many conditions.
 Meanwhile from the 1870s the orange industry in California boomed.
 In 1874 the first streetcar began operating in Los Angeles.
 Then in 1876 Los Angeles was connected to San Francisco by railroad.
 Furthermore the University of Southern California was founded in 1880.
 In 1892 oil was discovered in Los Angeles.
 As a result the city grew very rapidly and by 1900 the population of Los Angeles was over 100,000.
 Meanwhile the Bradbury Building was built in 1893.

 Yet Los Angeles soon recovered.
-Many famous buildings were erected in Los Angeles in the late 20th century and the early 21st.
+Many famous buildings were erected in Los Angeles in the late 20th century and early 21st.
 Watts Towers was built in 1954 by Simon Rodia.
 Theme Building was erected in 1961.
-US Bank Tower was built in 1989 and Walt Disney Concert Hall was built in 2003.
-Meanwhile the first light rail line opened in 1990.
+US Bank Tower was built in 1989.
+The first light rail line opened in 1990.

 Meanwhile in the late 20th century manufacturing industry in Los Angeles declined.
-However service industries boomed.
+However, service industries boomed.
 Tourism is now a flourishing industry in Los Angeles.
 A Museum of Tolerance opened in 1993.
 Los Angeles is also a thriving financial center.
 In the late 20th century the Hispanic population of Los Angeles grew dramatically.
-Meanwhile the percentage of white non-Hispanics fell.
-Today the population of Los Angeles is 3.8 million.
+Meanwhile, the percentage of white non-Hispanics fell.

 A timeline of Los Angeles

 A brief history of California